John Vachon: Farm Security Administration

 The FSA was a New Deal agency created in 1937 to combat rural poverty during the Great Depression in the United States.
 The FSA is famous for its small but highly influential photography program which began in 1935 under its prior name and mission as the Resettlement Administration.
 The photo program ran until 1944, documenting the challenges of rural poverty and farm life.
 John Vachon's first job at the FSA carried the title "assistant messenger."
-He was twenty-one, and had come to Washington, D.C., from his native Minnesota to attend The Catholic University of America.
+He was twenty-one, and had come to Washington, D.C., from his native Minnesota to attend the Catholic University of America.

 Vachon had no intention of becoming a photographer when he took the position in 1936, but as his responsibilities increased for maintaining the FSA photographic file, his interest in photography grew.
 The FSA sent more than forty photographers into the field and collected images of American life that would result in an archive of 165,000 FSA prints.
 Some FSA employees had well-established careers, while others become famous as photographers as a result of their work, including Esther Bubley, Marjory Collins, Marion Post Wolcott, Jack Delano, Arthur Rothstein, Walker Evans, Russell Lee, Gordon Parks, Carl Mydans, Dorothea Lange and Ben Shahn.

 By 1937 Vachon started to take photographs himself, and with advice from Ben Shahn, he tried out a Leica camera in and around Washington.
-His weekend photographs of "everything in the Potomac River valley"were clearly the work of a beginner, but Stryker lent him equipment and encouraged him to keep at it.
+His weekend photographs of "everything in the Potomac River valley" were clearly the work of a beginner, but Stryker lent him equipment and encouraged him to keep at it.
 Arthur Rothstein, who took him along on a photographic assignment to the mountains of Virginia.
 In October and November 1938, Vachon traveled to Nebraska on his first extensive solo trip.
-He photographed agricultural programs on behalf of the FSA's regional office and pursued an extra assignment from the photography project's chief, Roy Stryker: the city of Omaha.
+He photographed agricultural programs on behalf of the FSA's regional office and pursued an extra assignment in Omaha.
 Vachon worked extensively in the midwestern and Great Plains states.